Allergy Shots in Des Moines, IA: What to Know

 Are there allergists near me in Des Moines?

 Yes, Des Moines has the highest concentration of board-certified allergists in Iowa, with practices affiliated with UnityPoint Health and MercyOne serving over 213,000 metro residents.
 However, appointment demand can be high given Des Moines's top-10 allergy ranking.
-Telehealth allergy consultations with at-home sublingual immunotherapy offer a convenient alternative.
+Curex at-home SCIT allergy shots via telehealth offer a convenient alternative at $129/month.

 Can I get allergy treatment at home in Des Moines, IA?